Photo and story by William Green / Contributing Writer

 A local criminal defense lawyer instructed a group of students on the ins and outs of police searches and their constitutional rights in those situations Monday in the Student Union Building as a part of a three-week lecture series.

 Attorney W. Scott Kimberly gave the talk as a part of a series, entitled “Can Police Do That?,” which is co-sponsored by the MTSU College Republicans, College Democrats and Young Americans for Liberty.
 The other two lectures in the series will be provided by Hunter Fowler, another local criminal defense lawyer, and Richard Kimberly, a retired lawyer and Kimberly’s father.
-Kimberly tailored his presentation, which he has been conducting for four years at colleges, churches, businesses and many other locations, for the student audience.
+Kimberly tailored his presentation, which he has been conducting for four years at colleges, churches, businesses, and many other locations, for the student audience.
+The presentation features several pertinent topics from the law surrounding criminal defense cases and much more.

 “If you haven’t already, you’re going to get profiled (as college students),” Kimberly said.
 “People who are 18 to 22 years old have a disproportionately high number of interactions with police.”